Character Theory for Semilinear Representations: Introduction

-We now restrict our attention to $\Irr_L^{\rtimes}(G)$, the set of isomorphism classes of irreducible semilinear representations of $G$ over $L$.
-We similarly write $\Irr_L(H)$ for the set of isomorphism classes of irreducible representations of $H$ over $L$.
+The category $\Rep_L^{\rtimes}(G)$ satisfies the Krull-Remak-Schmidt Theorem (Lemma \ref{lem:KRS}), and therefore one is reduced to understanding $\Ind_L^{\rtimes}(G)$, the set of isomorphism classes of indecomposable semilinear representations of $G$ over $L$.
+We similarly write $\Ind_L(H)$ for the set of isomorphism classes of indecomposable representations of $H$ over $L$.